Here are 7 Hiking Trails in Mauritius:

 This UNESCO World Heritage site has earned its reputation among the top destinations for hiking lovers.
 Le Morne stands at 550 meters above sea level and the total area covered by it is over 12 hectares.
 We can find this majestic mountain in the southernmost tip of Mauritius.

-Along with its adventurous popularity, the Le Morne Brabant has vital historical significance, and many tourists visit the commemoration of the slaves in the sight as it believed that hundreds of slaves jumped from the cliffs of the mountain and gave their lives in fear of being captured again.
+Along with its adventurous popularity, the Le Morne Brabant has vital historical significance, and many tourists visit the commemoration of the slaves in the sight as it is believed that hundreds of slaves jumped from the cliffs of the mountain and gave their lives in fear of being captured again.

 Apart from this blue background, hiking up the hill through the dense arrays of trees and being exposed to the extraordinary beauty of the turquoise blue ocean is worth all the time and effort invested in it.